Broadhempston Village Hall & Playing Field Trust CIO

 3. Who are the Trustees and how often do they meet?

-Meetings of Trustees are held four or five times a year and the dates of planned future meetings are shown here.
+Meetings of Trustees are held four or five times a year and the dates of planned future meetings are shown in the latest minutes.
 Members of the public are able to attend these meetings as observers and to ask questions before the official start of business.
 The minutes of the last meeting are shown here.

 The Trust holds an ANNUAL OPEN MEETING, usually in January, to which all residents are invited and you are encouraged to raise any issues of interest or concern.